Lambda-X-Master/iOS/README.md

 ## Requirements

-🚫 These are examples, make sure this matches your project's rqurirements
+🚫 These are examples, make sure this matches your project's requirements

 -   iOS 8.0+
 -   Xcode 7.3